-They are treated with a Low-E coating on all four or six sides, and this keeps heat outside during the summer, and it contains indoor heat during the winter months.
+The better windows are treated with a Low-E coating on both panes of glass, and this keeps the heat outside during the summer, and it contains indoor heat during the winter months.
 There is a gas fill between the panes of glass, and it is treated with a desiccant to absorb moisture.
 The desiccant also limits condensation, and the tightly sealed-in argon or krypton gas fill provides maximum insulation.

 Complete Guide to Window Replacement

 The U.S. Environmental Protection Agency established the ENERGY STAR® certification program in 1992.
 When it comes to windows, their certifications are based on data that is gathered by the National Fenestration Rating Council (NFRC).
 When a replacement window carries the ENERGY STAR® label, you can be sure that it has been manufactured in accordance with stringent energy efficiency standards.

 Get a Quick Quote for Your Window Replacement Needs Now

 There is another certification that consumers can look for when they are purchasing replacement windows.
 The American Architectural Manufacturers Association conducts performance tests on windows and other architectural products.